 Welfare supervision is required by law in order to monitor a child's well being within the family proposing to adopt him/her and for the prospective adopters to receive counselling on the implications of adoption both in the long and short-term.

-The Local Authority is required to provide the Court with a schedule 2 report on the application within six weeks of receiving notice of the hearing and anyone requesting sight of the Schedule 2 should be advised to seek permission of the Court
+The Local Authority is required to provide the Court with an Annex A report on the application within six weeks of receiving notice of the hearing and anyone requesting sight of the Schedule 2 should be advised to seek permission of the Court

 The Adoption Social Worker should attend Court with the applicants and the child.
 The Court may make an Adoption Order, an Interim Adoption Order for up to two years, an alternative order or refuse the application.